 The Native Lake / Highline trail traverses the eastern flank of the Continental Divide near Leadville.
-Along the way the route crosses a broad tundra clad plateau featuring wonderful views of the divide and Mt.
-Massive (14,421-ft.), visits scenic Native Lake then wanders through woods and meadows to two small lakes along the base of Mt.
+Along the way the route crosses a broad tundra clad plateau featuring wonderful views of the Continental Divide and Mt.
+Massive (14,421-ft.), visits scenic Native Lake and then wanders through woods and meadows to two small lakes along the base of Mt.
 Massive.

 Distance from Trailhead: 4.6 miles (round trip)

 From the parking area (see driving directions) the Native Lake trail immediately enters a thick forest of conifers and starts climbing the ridge defining the south side of the Busk Creek drainage.
 The trail crosses a stream several times as it ascend a series of long switchbacks on moderate grades up the forested hillside.
 Well watered meadows around the stream crossings support dense displays of wildflowers.
 Openings in the trees provide nice views of the Continental Divide to the west.

 As you near the top of the ridge the trees thin and views unfold to the west of the peaks and ridges along the Continental Divide.
 Two miles from the trailhead the trees give way to sprawling meadows with patches of scrub willows and small copses of stunted firs.

 Soon the grade abates and the trail wanders across a high tundra clad plateau with wonderful views of Mt.
 Massive and the peaks and ridges along the Continental Divide.
 To the east are expansive views of Leadville framed by a wall of 13,000 and 14,000-ft peaks.
 Shortly after reaching the high point of the plateau, the divide between the Busk Creek and Rock Creek drainages, the trail passes to the left of some small picturesque tarns.

 Ending/Highest Elevation: 11,240-ft.